 The OIG does not issue individual warnings or notifications regarding excluded individuals.
 Employers are required to search the Federal exclusion database and SAM.gov, as well as each individual state’s Medicaid Exclusion database, to verify the status of each employee.

 Although the OIG maintains its own database of excluded individuals, individual states may exclude individuals for reasons other than the ones cited by Federal law, without immediately reporting to the OIG or other states.
-Therefore, the only way for employers to ensure compliance with the mandated requirement is to conduct a nationwide search each month.
+Therefore, the only way for employers to ensure healthcare compliance with the mandated requirement is to conduct a nationwide search each month.

 The OIG is required by law to exclude from participation in all federal healthcare programs individuals and entities on a number of grounds.